 This applies to managing remote employees in particular.

-By keeping track of each team members’ work and productivity, you get a clear picture of where your team stands, and the best ways to improve team efficiency.
+Keeping track of each team member’s work and productivity gives you a clear picture of where your team stands and the best ways to improve team efficiency.

 But how do you establish accountability when you don’t work in the same office?

-Here are three simple ways to do this:
+Here are a few simple ways to do this:

 Holding regular check-ins with your remote team members is essential for maintaining productivity.